-Emmanuel UMC has been in partnership with Little Flowers Early Childhood & Development Center for over a year and half.
-This partnership means that we walk with them on their journey to provide rich soil for 220 “little flowers” in Sandtown to grow.
-Our relationship has grown slowly and fruitfully into a full church effort, with over 68 folks who have participated in providing books, balls, art supplies, making quilts and participating in Little Flowers’ field trip to Emmanuel Preschool.
-So far, 27 folks from Emmanuel, 12 to 87 years of age, have spent time at Little Flowers with the infants, the preschool-age children, the After School Program, the Summer Enrichment program, and the Saturday tutoring.
-It has blossomed into a full church outreach partnership that benefits our church in that we are forming relationships with our neighbors in one of the poorest, most segregated areas of Baltimore and building bridges across some deep divides in our society.
+The director of Little Flowers, Crystal Hardy Flowers, spoke to Emmanuel in May 2015 and invited us into a relationship with the children there.
+So far, 48 folks from Emmanuel, 10 to 89 years of age, have spent time at Little Flowers with the infants, the preschool-age children, the After School Program, the Summer Enrichment program, or Saturday tutoring.
+It has blossomed into a full church outreach partnership.
+We are forming relationships with our neighbors in one of the most economically stressed, most segregated areas of Baltimore; Emmanuel is building bridges across some deep divides in our society.

-Little Flowers EDC currently has 10 infants, 120 children ages 2-5, and an after school program for 80 children, ages 6 to 14, in two facilities.
-They have 45 staff members from the community and in the summer, they hire teenagers(24) from the youth summer program.
+Little Flowers EDC has capacity for 10 infants, 120 children ages 2-4, and an after school program for 80 children, ages 5 to 14, in two facilities.
+They have up to 40 staff members, including teenagers hired from the city youth summer program.
 Quite an impact on the Sandtown community!
-They have a summer program for 80 children 6-14 to keep them engaged in learning and field trips.
+They have a summer program for up to 80 children 5-14 to keep them engaged in learning, mentoring, and field trips.

 Volunteer for a Weekday Visit to Little Flowers